marcus-crane/vsdown/README.md

-# VSDown - A handy download script
+# VSDown - Game asset downloader

 ![A screenshot of the script downloading a game manifest](/docs/downloading.png?raw=true)